SSWConsulting/SSW.Rules.Content/rules/run-aduc-from-non-domain-computer/rule.md

 Note: You should make sure any personal devices connecting to your network are secure, with Intune or a similar solution.
 [Do you use Microsoft Intune?](implementing-intune/)
 :::

-## RDP to the Domain Controller (don't do this!)
+## RDP to the domain controller (don't do this!)

-The least secure way to do this is to use Remote Desktop Connection to make changes directly on the domain controller.
+The least secure way is to use Remote Desktop Connection to make changes directly on the domain controller.
+Domain controllers should be locked down to only accept log ins from domain admin accounts - and should only be used when changes require these credentials.

 :::bad
 ![Figure: Bad example - RDP directly to the domain controller](rdp-dc.png)
 :::

 Another option is to connect to a different computer or server that is on the domain, like a jump box.
-This is a more secure solution, but for most companies it adds infrastructure that is not necessary.
+This is a more secure solution, but for many companies it adds infrastructure that is not necessary.

 ## Windows Admin Center